-Angle Holdings limited, Angle Developments East limited, Cambridgeshire and Peterborough Business Growth Company limited, Peterborough HE Property Company Itd, and Peterborough R&D Property Company Itd
+Angle Holdings limited,

+Angle Developments East limited,

+Cambridgeshire and Peterborough Business Growth Company limited,

+Peterborough HE Property Company Itd, and

+Peterborough R&D Property Company Itd

-During the course of 2022-23 a previous subsidiary company, One CAM Limited, was wound up as it was dormant following a change of strategic focus by the Combined Authority.
-Angle Holdings limited and Angle Developments East limited are both scheduled to be wound up in 2023-24 for similar reasons.
+Early in 2023-24 a previous subsidiary company, One CAM Limited, was wound up as it was dormant following a change of strategic focus by the Combined Authority.
+Angle Holdings limited and Angle Developments East limited are both scheduled to be wound up in 2024-25 for similar reasons.
+A review is also taking place of the continuing requirements (if any) for the Cambridgeshire and Peterborough Business Growth Company limited following the end of its major 'GrowthWorks' contract at the end of December 2023.